lisa-lumos/Tableau/README.md

 # Tableau Summary
 This file is a summary of Tableau features (`what it can do`), NOT an instruction on how to use each of the features.
 It is intended to give reader an overview of what they can do in Tableau, and therefore know what keywords to search for in Google Search or Tableau Documentation go to learn it.
-It contains `no redundanct sentences, no BS`.
+It contains `no redundant sentences, no BS`.

 This file is mainly intended for Tableau Desktop, because a senior analyst told me this is the most commonly used Tableau version among his projects over the past 10 years.